suanthuy/dotfiles-xuanthuy/.config/nvim/README.md

 Using `y` to yank anything.
 Then, press `*` for searching and using `n` or `N` for moving forward and backward.

+Using `vi{` for choose all the text inside {} or `va{` for choose everything and around {}, `viw` for choose only the word, `viW` for choosing all the big word until hit space.
+You can use y for yanking.

+`Vy` and `yy` have the same function but `Vy` the cursor will move to the beginning of the line.

+Using `v%` to highlight all the

+Using `va{` to highlight all the text and around {}.
+Then, using `Shift V` to hightlight all the lines.
+You can use `o` in visual mode to move backward and forward, go to the first line and last line.

 ## Usage

 ### LazyVim